Review of Laws and

 NWCG complexity analysis or a TNC complexity analysis.

-** Ignition Authorization can be included in a Prescribed Burn Plan using either the NWCG Agency Administrator Ignition Authorization (NWCG Burn Plan Element 2A), or the TNC Ignition Authorization Form; the Burn Boss must document their ignition authorization in the Go/No-Go Checklist.
+** Ignition Authorization can be included in a Prescribed Burn Plan using either the NWCG Agency Administrator Ignition Authorization (NWCG Burn Plan Element 2A), or the TNC Ignition Authorization Form when required; the Burn Boss must document their ignition authorization in the Go/No-Go Checklist.

-Contractors or public agency cooperators working for or with the Conservancy may have versions of Prescribed Burn Plans covering essentially the same information.
-Different formats and templates may satisfy this planning requirement provided they include the plan elements listed above.
+Government agency or other cooperators working with the Conservancy may have versions of Prescribed Burn Plans covering essentially the same information.
+Different formats and templates can satisfy this planning requirement for Conservancy plans provided the plan includes all the elements listed above.

 The use of aviation resources, helicopters or other aircraft, on Conservancy burns must be included in the Prescribed Burn Plan.
 Note of resources will be made in the crew organizational chart or text, and in day-of-burn operations plan elements such as communications, ignition or monitoring.
 Potential use of aircraft should be taken into account in burn plan complexity and consequence analysis.
 Go/No Go checklists must be appended to include briefings for both ground and air safety (e.g. Interagency Aviation User Pocket Guide, NFES 1373).